 Elizabeth Trinh is a junior majoring in International Relations with specializations in International Security and Social Development and Human Well-Being.
 She is also majoring in Science, Technology, and Society with a concentration in Life Sciences and Health.
 Elizabeth came to Stanford with plans to go to medical school after her undergraduate time on The Farm, but she was uncertain as to what major to pursue.
 After taking two quarters of chemistry, she decided to explore other opportunities at Stanford.
 After taking a course entitled “Biosecurity and Bioterrorism Response,” Elizabeth was set on IR.
 In fact, she is now the head TA for the course.
 Now she aspires to be the next Anderson Cooper.
 Elizabeth has always enjoyed traveling, so learning about the world through different lenses -- including political, economic, and social -- has allowed her to delve into her scholarly interests.
 Elizabeth is also an opinions desk editor for The Stanford Daily, the community manager for Stanford Dance Marathon, the chief information officer of Stanford Bitcoin Club, and an active member of Stanford Jump Rope.
 In her free time, Elizabeth enjoys catching up on sleep.

-Yegina Whang is a junior majoring in International Relations, with a primary specialization in East & South Asia and a secondary specialization in International Security.
+Yegina Whang is a senior majoring in International Relations, with a primary specialization in East & South Asia and a secondary specialization in International Security.
+Yegina is conducting honors research and is a member of the IR honors cohort of 2017.
 She is also pursuing a minor in Creative Writing.
 She is interested in U.S. relations with East Asia and the growing security concerns that threaten to destabilize the region.
 This past summer, she lived in Seoul for three months to interview Korean comfort women.
 Through the help of the Storytelling Project and the Braden Grant, she will be turning this raw footage into an audio documentary.
 On campus, Yegina is involved in the Society for International Affairs at Stanford, the Model United Nations team, the Stanford Journal for East Asia Affairs, and is VP of Campus Affairs for Alpha Phi.
 In her free time, she enjoys going to concerts and cycling.